PROGRAMME

 13:30 hrsNewSpace_Session 6: Defence & Secure Communications – Europe’s Sovereignty in Space

-Moderator: Andreas Knopp, Chair of Signal Processing, University of the Bundeswehr Munich
+Moderator: Andreas Knopp, Co-Chair of the SPACE Research Center Executive Board, University of the Bundeswehr München, and Member of the Munich Aerospace Executive Board

 General Armin Fleischmann, Head of Division, Planning (CIR) and Digitalization, Cyber and Information Domain Service Headquarters, Bundeswehr